WorldModelers/Integration/Reports/CWMSReader-Setup-Report.md

 # General Findings

 The build seems to require Python2 and will break if the default system Python is Python3.
 See [Gensim installation within Makefile](https://github.com/wdebeaum/cwmsreader/blob/1cb9ba1acb5ba56df20b543dbc78b8f69376780d/src/VariableFinder/Makefile#L30)

+The interface is complicated and require passing Knowledge Query and Manipulation Language (KQML) queries to the reader from a client.
+It is possible to write scripts which do this, but there is no apparent API for scripting languages so one would still need to generate KQML and pass that to the reader.

 # Documentation